Mile High Retina: Mark E. Patron, MD

 Wet macular degeneration causes a much more rapid change or loss of vision, but prompt treatment can reduce the extent of vision loss.

 The most common treatment for wet AMD is an injection of anti-VEGF drugs, including Lucentis®, Eylea®, and Avastin®, into the eye.
 These medications work within your eye to stop the growth of abnormal blood vessels and stop leakage associated with wet AMD.

 These treatments cannot cure macular degeneration, but they may help you retain your sight for as long as possible.
-If you are experiencing any vision loss or disturbances in your vision, call Mile High Retina today or book an appointment online.
+If you are experiencing any vision loss or disturbances in your vision, call Mile High Retina today.